stephw-tib/pid4nfdi-training/docs/source/accessibility.rst

   * Photos, graphics, images partly have no text descriptions.
   * PDF documents are not created barrier-free.

 The website is being adapted and optimized to comply with the EU Directive 2016/2102 on the implementation of a barrier-free Internet for public sector bodies.
-The identified deficits and deficiencies are currently undergoing a continuous improvement process that will be successively processed
+The identified deficits and deficiencies are currently undergoing a continuous improvement process that will be successively processed.

 Establishment of this Accessibility Statement